combat writing badge

 QUEEN FOR A YEAR :

 catch-phrase for any female MIL-PERS stationed overseas, where the normal sex ratio of 10 or 15 women to 85 or 90 males is drastically reduced (sometimes by half) for the term of her tour of duty; where the normal attention paid to any woman by every man, while mostly innocent or even protective, becomes onerous or oppressive.
-The non-fraternization policy and travel restrictions typical of a garrisoned lifestyle in a foreign country usually increases her sense of isolation and victimization because she has no privacy, no outlets for frustration, and few opportunities for relaxation.
-Most women respond to this situation by becoming imperious or supercilious, a prima donna, hence the attribution that's been used since the VIETNAM WAR; as derived from "Queen for a Day", the radio and TV prize giveaway program.
-See SKIRT, GI JANE, ANGEL.
+The non-fraternization policy and travel restrictions typical of a garrisoned lifestyle in a foreign country usually increase her sense of isolation and victimization because she has no privacy, no outlets for frustration, and few opportunities for relaxation.
+Most women respond to this situation by becoming imperious or supercilious, a prima donna, hence the attribution that's been used since the VIETNAM WAR; as derived from the radio and TV prize-giveaway program: "Queen for a Day".
+Such denotation is also represented as "desert diamond" or "desert fox" in the Mid-East during the GULF WAR-era.
+See SKIRT, GI JANE, COCK BAIT, WARRIOR PRINCESS, ANGEL.

 QUICK OR DEAD :